Each year the Melbourne Cup form guide is the most important betting guide for punters and race fans.

 Which Melbourne Cup Form Guide to Use?

-The best Melbourne Cup form guide for you to use is the one posted at the online bookie site you will be betting with.
-The form guides posted by bookmaker.com.au are particularly good, with detailed information on all the runners, so consider opening an account with bookmaker.com.au if you are new to betting online.
+The best Melbourne Cup form guide to use is the one posted at the online bookie site you will be betting with.
+The form guides posted by Ladbrokes.com.au are particularly good, with detailed information on all the runners, so consider opening an account with Ladbrokes.com.au if you are new to betting online.

 There are a few advantages to using the Melbourne Cup form guide provided by your favourite sports betting site.
 The first benefit is greater detail, as a website does not have to worry about the space limits a newspaper has.
 Another benefit is that help is close at hand using either the help service of the betting site or via a search engine.

 Avoid using the ‘bumper Melbourne Cup form guide’ sections of newspapers in the lead up to the race.
 These are designed for a casual audience – think the people who put in $2 for the office sweeps and then talk up their randomly selected horse that they know nothing about.